nickmeli/posts-search/README.md

 # Posts Search Example
 ## Description

 A simple example of Nest/Angular/Ngrx.
-The project containes 3 folders.
-One containing the Nest backend (backend/), one containing the frontend (frontend/) and one containing the shared schema (shared/)
+The project containes 3 folders, one containing the Nest backend (backend/), one containing the Angular/Ngrx frontend (frontend/) and one containing the shared schema (shared/).
+There is one hardcoded user, username: admin/password: 12345

 ## Installation